theupdateframework/taps/tap9.md

 used to create the signature.
 It is possible that an attacker can modify the key in one of two ways:

-1. **cross-type**: the signature method is change to use the wrong key type (e.g., `ed25519` to `rsassa-pss-sha256`)
+1. **cross-type**: the signature method is changed to use the wrong key type (e.g., `ed25519` to `rsassa-pss-sha256`)
 2. **intra-type**: the signature method is changed to use the wrong scheme for the same key type (e.g., `rsa-pkcs1` to `rsassa-pss-sha256`)